kpishere/PiZeroRTOS/README.md

 # What to anticipate from this work

-* A really bare bonze OS that is not much more than a task scheduler
+* A really bare bones OS that is not much more than a task scheduler
 * Ability for a task to take ownership of a hardware device directly - there is no expectation of a device driver that is brokered by the OS
 * A method for tasks to inter-communicate, preferably by hardware supported means
 * A functioning frame buffer with hardware supported OpenGL